raghur4567/DevOps_Project_R/devops-challenge/README.md

 - While running the container, we mapped host port 80 → container port 8080 using: docker run -p 80:8080.
 - This allows users to access the application through port 80 externally while the container runs safely as a non-root user internally.
 - This approach maintains both security and functionality without requiring root privileges.
+- We also updated the Dockerfile with proper USER, EXPOSE 8080, and CMD/ENTRYPOINT instructions so the application automatically runs as the  non-root user on port 8080 without manual switching.